-Remember, the indicated piles Must Not have any other matter in them.
+Remember, the individual piles Must Not have any other matter in them.

 Paper Refuse bags are available locally at Darling Hardware.

-To facilitate snow removal by the DPW, special enforcement of this ordinance is practiced from
+To facilitate Snow Removal by the DPW, special enforcement of this ordinance is practiced

 November 1st through April 1st.